gnormal/gnorm/site/content/_index.md

 ## Database Support

-GNORM supports Postgres amd MySQL.
+GNORM supports Postgres and MySQL.
 Further database support is planned for the future.
 Contributions more than welcome.
 Check out database/drivers to get an idea of what is involved (it's not that much).